The Inspector-General of Taxation

 The financial statements have been prepared on an accrual basis and are in accordance with the historical cost convention, except for certain assets at fair value.
 Except where stated, no allowance is made for the effect of changing prices on the results or the financial position.
 The financial statements are presented in Australian dollars.
-The financial report is rounded to the nearest dollar.

 Significant accounting judgements and estimates

 In the process of applying the accounting policies listed in this note, the Inspector-General of Taxation (IGT) has made the following judgements that have the most significant impact on the amounts recorded in the financial statements:

 - the liability for long service leave has been determined by reference to FRR 24 Employee benefits, which allows the use of the shorthand method for entities with less than 1,000 full-time equivalent employees.